Beware of Romance Scams this Valentine’s Day

 By Will Johnson

-EAST TEXAS – Love is in the air and as Valentine’s Day approaches, many are hoping to spend it with that special someone.
+EAST TEXAS – With a nod to Aqua Net hairspray, Jon Bon Jovi and all things 1986, love is in the air and as Valentine’s Day approaches, many are hoping to spend it with that special someone.

-Others will be perfectly fine by themselves but there are quite a few others who will be sitting at home eating chocolate or ice cream and wishing love would come their way.
+Some will be perfectly fine by themselves, but there are quite a few others who will be sitting at home eating chocolate or ice cream and wishing love would come their way.

 With the rise of social media and online dating over the years, there are now more ways than ever to find love.
-However, these platforms also create opportunities for scammers to reach potential victims, the Better Business Bureau (BBB) warns.
+These platforms, however, also create opportunities for scammers to reach potential victims, the Better Business Bureau (BBB) warns.

-Romance scams be financially devastating and as well as emotionally taxing for the individuals who fall for them.
+Romance scams can be financially devastating as well as emotionally taxing for the individuals who fall for them.